IronCoreLabs/ironoxide/tests/INTEGRATION-TESTS.md

 ### Identity Assertion Key File

 An Identity Assertion Key file must be downloaded from the admin console interface immediately after creating a new Identity Assertion Key.
-It must be named `iak.pem` and placed in `./tests/testkeys/`.
+It must be named `iak-${IRONCORE_ENV}.pem` (defaults to `iak-prod.pem` if the IRONCORE_ENV variable is not set) and placed in `./tests/testkeys/`.

 ### IronCore Config File